chipsalliance/chisel-template/README.md

 ### Dependencies

-#### JDK 8 or newer
+#### JDK 11 or newer

-We recommend LTS releases Java 8 and Java 11.
-You can install the JDK as your operating system recommends, or use the prebuilt binaries from [AdoptOpenJDK](https://adoptopenjdk.net/).
+We recommend using Java 11 or later LTS releases.
+While Chisel itself works with Java 8, our preferred build tool Mill requires Java 11.
+You can install the JDK as your operating system recommends, or use the prebuilt binaries from [Adoptium](https://adoptium.net/) (formerly AdoptOpenJDK).

 #### SBT or mill